splunk-soar-connectors/msadgraph/README.md

 After setting up the asset and user, click the **TEST CONNECTIVITY** button.
 A window should pop up and display a URL.
 Navigate to this URL in a separate browser tab.
 This new tab will redirect to a Microsoft login page.
-Log in to a Microsoft account with administrator privileges to the Azure AD environment.
+Log in to a Microsoft account with administrator privileges to the Microsoft AD environment.
 After logging in, review the requested permissions listed, then click **Accept** .
 Finally, close that tab.
 The test connectivity window should show a success.